matiasbattocchia/latam-challenge/docs/challenge.md

 I removed the train test split from `test_performance.py`.
 The original implementation trained with the whole dateset and tested with a subset of it.
 For the sake of testing that the model can do well against the training data, the test split is not needed at all.
 Of course, I do not expect to get any measurement of the actual performance in this step.

-I created the `deploy.py` script.
+I created the `train.py` script.
 The deploy script trains the model and then stores it in a `delay_model.pkl` pickle file.
 The script also produces a report, which is saved as a `report.json` json file.
-Thinking ahead, these two files should be tracked / versioned.
+Thinking ahead, **these two files should be tracked / versioned**.
 I modified `api.py` to load the saved model.

 Now that `api.py` imports the model from `model.py`, I had to bump the `pytest` version and to add a `pytest.ini` file to support modules which import local modules.